Update

 Sea Level Rise Regional Planning Initiatives

-MTC, the Association of Bay Area Governments (ABAG) and regional partners are working to identify projects and funding for near-term sea level rise adaptation.
+MTC, the Association of Bay Area Governments (ABAG) and regional partners are working together to respond to near-term sea level rise adaptation.

 Credit